balzac-lang/balzac/docs/source/expressions.rst

 	============================================ ==================================================================

 Each modifier is composed by two parts, ``*I`` and ``*O``, indicating respectively the subset of inputs and of outputs being signed.
 The first letter of each part represents all, single, or none.
-A formal specification can be found in Section 3.3 of [ABLZ]_.
+A formal specification can be found in Section 3.3 of [AB+18FC]_.

 The expression ``versig`` appears within the script of a transaction output.
 It verifies that ``sig`` is a valid signature under the private key ``key``.
 The message being verified is the transaction that redeems the output that contains ``sig``.